MadRiver44/wdi/unit03/w09_d02/lecture/project-3-tutorial/movies.md

 Seeding a database is a process whereby you insert into the database a bunch of data right from the start so you can begin working on and testing the routes as you go.
 Take a look at the seeder files in this directory to see what's going on there.
 Try to explain it to the person working on Users/Auth. :D

-Move the seed file to the `db/seeds` directory in your prject and run the seed command: `sequelize db:seed`

 Commit changes!

 ### Create the Movie model